SilentComics/silentcomics/README.md

 SILENT COMICS

+[SILENT COMICS](https://silent-comics.com) is an experiment to prototype, design, and publish wordless comics.

 <!--
 **SilentComics/silentcomics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.